 Pour the pudding through a fine mesh sieve into a separate bowl to remove any lumps.
 Let it cool to room temperature.

-Once cooled, spoon the pudding mixture into the tart pan and place a layer of plastic wrap directly over the top of the pudding.
+Once cooled, spoon the chocolate pudding into the tart pan and place a layer of plastic wrap directly over the top of the pudding.
 Place it into the refrigerator to chill for a minimum of 2 hours or, my preference, overnight.

 Using a double boiler or bain-marie, heat the egg whites, granulated sugar, cream of tartar, and salt over 1 – 1.5 inches of simmering water, continually whisking until the sugar has fully dissolved (about 5-6 minutes).
 You can do a quick test by rubbing a little of the mixture between your pointer finger and thumb to make sure all sugar granules have dissolved.